geo-afk/theme.nvim/README.md

 ![theme preview](./theme-preview.png)

-**custom-1** is a modern, dark, low-contrast Neovim colorscheme with carefully chosen syntax highlighting and extensive plugin support.
+**theme** is a modern, dark, low-contrast Neovim colorscheme with carefully chosen syntax highlighting and extensive plugin support.
 It emphasizes readability, subtle UI accents, and a clean aesthetic suitable for long coding sessions.

 ## Features